splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/3-explore/01-0-change-calculator.md

 ---
-title: Revised Change Calculator
+title: Change Calculator
 ---

-For our first project, let's build a change calculator.
+For our next project, let's build a change calculator.

 This program will perform the steps to calculate the ideal change to give for a purchase.
 For example, for $6.50 in change it should give you three $2 coins and one 50c coin.